muthuspark/annual-reports/content/posts/gravita-india-ltd.md

 ## Market Performance
 ### Market and Valuation Metrics
-Okay, here's a market performance analysis of Gravita India Ltd., adhering to your requirements, based on the provided document and, where necessary, external publicly available information (as the document itself doesn't contain all the necessary data points):

 **1. Market Cap Trends**
 The report is unable to provide any data on the market cap and how it has changed over time.